Leelerus/Leelerus/README.md

 </div>

 ```
-[ I'm learning how to code, how to host servers and networks ]
+[ I'm learning how to code, how to host servers and understand networks ]
-[ But i still have a lot to learn ]
+[ I still have a lot to learn, trying not to learn with AI ]
 ```

 <br>